 Have you noticed that some project managers seem to operate at a different level entirely?
-They seem to make a success of even the most impossible projects and always end up with a happy customer.
+Successful project managers seem to make even the most impossible projects go right and always end up with a happy customer.
 But how do they do that?

 1. They focus on customer needs

 The single biggest factor for a project’s success is whether it delivers what the customer needs.
 The tricky part is that when customers state their requirements, it may express what they want rather than what they actually need.
 Highly successful project managers uncover the customer’s true needs.
 They do that through enquiry and by learning about the client’s business.
 They are not interested simply in delivering the requirements, but in adding real value.

 The team is the project’s biggest asset, and highly successful managers know that.
 They nurture it and want to understand each person’s strengths and motivators.
 To encourage the team they don’t tell people what to do but coach them to find the right solutions and to make decisions on their own.
 These project managers see themselves as enablers rather than micro-managers and they remove blockages so that the team can get on with its work.

 Highly successful project managers have learnt that the way to add maximum value – and fully leverage the team – is to delegate anything that can potentially be done by someone else.
 In delegating, not only do they develop the team’s skill-set, but they also free themselves up to focus on the important, such as customer relationships, communication, leading and motivating the team, de-risking the project and setting the vision.
 If they don’t attend to these important activities, no one will.

 4. They challenge the status quo